Clean and Safe

 Downtown Maintenance: view Who to Call map.

 Graffiti: Graffiti can be a nuisance because its continued existence creates a visual blight upon the area and can act as a catalyst for other antisocial behavior.
 Prompt removal is the greatest disincentive to graffiti.
-Visit the City of Longmont's Graffiti Removal page for information and helpful TIPS to remove graffiti from your property.
+Visit the City of Longmont's Graffiti Removal page for information, helpful TIPS to remove graffiti from your property, and a form to report graffiti incidences to the City.

 Trespassing Affidavit: gives the Police authority to cite or arrest an individual that is trespassing on your property when you are not on the premise.